Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 Taking the dog for daily walks, petting the cat into purry states of pleasure, feeding them...then there was the gross-out spectacle of watching the dog eat the cat poo from the litter box.

-That was a true event I really wish I could un-see.
+That was a true event I wish I could un-see.🤮

-But I will be sure I get proof of an unlimited connection next time, and not just take the word of the owner, who may only be using it for email.
+I learned to not just take the word of the owner, who may only be using it for email.

 The American-style filter coffee machine is coming.